When Andy and I decided it was time to leave The UK to travel, and live and work abroad we had no idea how much it would involve.

 Be sure to read the small print for any policy before you buy to ensure it covers you for your type of trip and the activities you.
 If you won’t be starting and ending your trip in the same place you may need to go for a one-way travel insurance or long stay insurance.
 World Nomads are recommended by many long-term travellers.

 #12 Book accommodation

 If you’re going to be on the road for a long time you probably won’t want to book all your accommodation.
 It can be restrictive and doesn’t allow for much flexibility to change your plans.
 Booking your first night in each country though can be a sensible move.
 More often than not you’ll have had a long tiring, journey; the last thing you’ll want to be doing is traipse around a strange place looking for somewhere to spend the night.
-My favourite sites for accommodation bargains are Booking.com, Hotels Combined, and Trip Advisor to check out the reviews
+My favourite site for accommodation bargains is Hotels Combined, and Trip Advisor for reviews

 #13 Organise travel documentation